Susan Bergman

-Biography and works
+Early life

+Bergman was born as Susan Claire Heche on May 5, 1957, in Bloomington, Indiana.
+She was one of five children of Donald "Don" Joe Heche and Nancy Heche (née Prickett).

+Bergman was the sister of actress Anne Heche, who also wrote a memoir about their father and family background, in 2001.

+Writing

-Bergman wrote her memoir Anonymity in 1994, which recounts the discovery, in 1983, of the closeted homosexuality and double life of her father, Don Heche, a devout Christian, choir director, and seemingly model family man, while he was dying of HIV/AIDS.
+Bergman wrote her memoir Anonymity in 1994, which recounts the discovery, in 1983, of the closeted homosexuality and double life of her father, Don, a Christian, choir director, and seemingly model family man, while he was dying of HIV/AIDS.
 Anonymity had its beginnings as Bergman's doctoral dissertation at Northwestern University.

-Bergman was the sister of actress Anne Heche, who also wrote a memoir about their father and family background, in 2001.
-Heche's account differed in her accusations of sexual abuse against Don Heche, as well as detailing her tensions with the rest of the Heche family, leading to a rift, including with Susan.

 In 1996, Bergman was editor of an anthology titled Martyrs: Contemporary Writers on Modern Lives of Faith, in which contemporary authors reflected on the lives of 20th Century religious and political martyrs.
 Bergman contributed the introductory chapter, a reflection on the nature of martyrdom and what it teaches about faith.

+Bergman was also a lecturer at, and taught literature at Northwestern University, New York University, and the University of Notre Dame.

+Private life

+Heche married musician Judson Bergman in 1979 and they had several children, including musicians Elliot Bergman and Natalie Bergman of band Wild Belle.

-Like most of her family, Bergman was a life-long evangelical Christian, and religious themes are a frequent subject of her writing.
+Like most of her family, Bergman was a life-long evangelical Christian, and religious themes were a frequent subject of her writing.
 In 1996, Christianity Today named her in their profile of "Up and Comers: Fifty evangelical leaders 40 and under".
 However, she stated that she did not consider herself part of the Christian right.
 Quoting the words of a friend of hers, Bergman stated: "I dare to believe that when Jesus invites all who labor and are heavy-laden, he's not screening for HIV, or voting behavior, or asking whether or not someone has had a divorce, or an abortion."

+Three months after her father's death from AIDS-related complications on March 3, 1983, aged 45, Bergmans's 18-year-old brother Nathan was killed in a car crash when his vehicle missed a curve and struck a tree.
+The remainder of her immediate family subsequently moved to Chicago to be closer to other family members.

+Death

-Bergman died on January 1, 2006, in Barrington, Illinois at the age of 48, after a three-year battle against a brain tumor.
+Bergman died on January 1, 2006, in Barrington, Illinois, at the age of 48, after a three-year battle against a brain tumor.